paul-hammant/tbd/content/monorepos/index.md

 the both the IDE and the javac compiled buckled to some degree.

-Because you're doing lock-step upgrades, you only secondarily note the version of the third party dependencies, as you check them in to source control withough version numbers in the file name.
+Because you're doing lock-step upgrades, you only secondarily note the version of the third party dependencies, as you check them in to source control withought version numbers in the file name.
 I.e. JUnit goes in as `third_party/java_testing/junit.jar`.

 ## Recursive build systems